F-1 to Green Card: How to Change Your Status From an F-1 Student Visa

 Marrying a U.S. Citizen or a Lawful Permanent Resident

 If you meet and eventually marry a U.S. citizen or a lawful permanent resident, you will become eligible to obtain a green card.
 If your marriage is less than two years old on the day that you receive your green card, the card will come with conditions.
-This means that after a specific period of time, you and your spouse will have to prove to USCIS that your marriage is genuine in order to have conditions removed on your green card.
-USCIS does this in order to help deter and detect immigration fraud.
+This means that after a specific period of time, you and your spouse will have to prove to USCIS that your marriage is genuine to have conditions removed from your green card.
+USCIS does this to help deter and detect immigration fraud.

 Do You Need to Talk to an Attorney About Adjusting Your F-1 Student Visa Status to Get a Green Card?